The Crucial Role of Healthcare Data Security: Challanges, Solutions

 2. Using Outdated Software

-When using outdated software solutions in your medical organization, there is a high risk of a loophole in your healthcare product security system.
+When using outdated software solutions in your medical organization, there is a high risk of a loophole in your healthcare data security system.
 The reason is that software vendors only support updating the most recent versions of their tools.
 So, they stop providing security patches for older software versions.

 Eventually, the chances of a system vulnerability increase drastically, and hackers will be quick to make the most use of the situation.
-The good thing is that this challenge is manageable — timely and careful software updates from the tech department help prevent any related security issues.
+The good thing is that this challenge is manageable — timely and careful software updates from the tech department help prevent any related healthcare data security issues.

 3. Ransomware Attacks

 A ransomware attack implies that a person or an organization loses access to their files, and the way to get it back is by paying the cyberattacker.
-The most common ways to steal keys are phishing and software or VPN configuration vulnerabilities.
+The most common ways to steal keys are ‘phishing’ and software or VPN configuration vulnerabilities.

 How does ransomware work?